atlassian/escalator/docs/deployment/aws/README.md

 cooldown to `60` (60 seconds).
 - Have the same min/max nodes in the auto scaling group as `min_nodes` and `max_nodes` in the `nodegroups_config.yaml` file.
+- Have "scale in protection" enabled on all instances in the ASG to prevent cases where instances are terminated by AWS but may still have workloads running.

 ## Deployment